 As a result of tax reform, the IRS released the new income tax withholding tables in January and your employer probably entered those new withholding amounts into the payroll system in February.
-They may have decided to download Deputy’s timesheet app to help them get the accurate wage amount for each employee to go alongside these new tax prices.
 It was estimated that about 90% of taxpayers would see an increase in their take home pay once the new withholding tables were implemented.
-While lower tax rates and more money in your paycheck sounds like a good thing, it may come back to bite you when you file your taxes for 2018.
-If you are a financial advisor looking for clients to help with their taxes, you might find that financial advisor marketing could be a helpful way to reaching potential clients.
+While lower tax rates and more money in your paycheck sounds like a good thing, it may come back to bite you when you file your taxes.

 The Tax Withholding Guessing Game

 Knowing the correct amount to withhold for federal and state income taxes from your paycheck is a bit of a guessing game.
 Withhold too little throughout the year and when you file your taxes you have a tax bill waiting for you equal to the amount of the shortfall.
 Withhold too much and you will receive a big tax refund but that also means you gave the government an interest free loan for the year.

 There are two items that tell your employer how much to withhold for federal income tax from your paycheck:

 The IRS provides your employer with the Income Tax Withholding Tables.
 On the other hand, you as the employee, complete the Form W-4 which tells your employer how much to withhold for taxes based on the “number of allowances” that you claim on the form.

 What Is A W-4 Form?

 The W-4 form is one of the many forms that HR had you complete when you were first hired by the company.
 Here is what it looks like:

 Section 3 of this form tells your employer which withholding table to use: